-A member of the College Sports Information Directors of America (CoSIDA), Bentley has been recognized numerous times by the organization for excellence in publications and earned national "Best Cover" honors for his women's basketball yearbook two consecutive years (2000-2002).
+A member of the College Sports Information Directors of America (CoSIDA), Bentley has been recognized numerous times by the organization for excellence in publications and earned national "Best Cover" honors for his women's basketball yearbook two consecutive years.

-He also serves as the radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio when the Bulldogs hit the road and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.
+Bentley has served as a radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio for the past 15 years and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.

 Prior to his arrival at Ferris, Bentley was an assistant men's basketball coach at the University of Nebraska at Kearney for three years.
 While coaching at Nebraska-Kearney, Bentley helped the Lopers compile a 65-25 overall record and an NCAA Division II Sweet 16 finish in 1999.
 He also served as the boys basketball camp and clinic director and previously was a student assistant in the men's basketball program for five years.
 In all, he worked in the UNK Basketball program for eight seasons in which the squad made four consecutive trips to the NCAA-II North Central Regional Tournament from 1995-99 and claimed the 1997-98 Rocky Mountain Athletic Conference (RMAC) Tournament Championship.